 Clothes for wet weather camping

-- Waterproof trousers are good for hiking in the rain, but a bit of a pain when camping – unless you get some that are easy to put on, you’ll get soaked struggling into and out of them.
-Mountain Warehouse ones are available for men and women and don’t cost a lot.
-You might prefer to take a couple of pairs of quick-drying trousers to change into.
+You might prefer to take a couple of pairs of quick-drying trousers like these smart-looking grey ones. to change into.
 And, if you can bear it, wear shorts because legs dry faster than anything!

-- If your outdoor clothes have lost some of their water-resistance, you can reproof them either in the washing machine or by hand.
-We use Nikwax, but there are others too.
+If your outdoor clothes have lost some of their water-resistance, you can reproof them either in the washing machine or by hand.

 Stuck indoors – never bored